andregdmitri/StudentMAE/README.md

 # The Project
-- Use CLIP and Vmamba to dinstillate a model
+- Use CLIP and Vmamba to distillate a model
 - Evaluate MAE Student vs Standard Student
 - Use different masking in the Teacher and Student models to improve generalization